 As it stands, many of us are inside dealing with poor mental health.
-So it’s fantastic to read the results of study suggesting even just a little dose of nature can have a significant effect on our sense of good health and wellbeing.
+So it’s fantastic to read the results of the study suggesting even just a little dose of nature can have a significant effect on our sense of good health and wellbeing.

 Spend More Time Outside For Better Health and Wellbeing

 The UK study collected information from the responses of almost 20,000 people.
 These responses were in relation to an official national survey on time spent in a natural environment.
-This included open spaces like parks, beaches and the countryside but neglected things like gardening or trips to the shops.
+This included open spaces like parks, beaches, and the countryside but neglected things like gardening or trips to the shops.